-Across USS Constitution‘s nearly 220-year history, her bow has been graced with several different carved decorations.
+Across USS Constitution‘s nearly 220-year history, the ship’s bow has been graced with several different carved decorations.
 An examination of those figureheads, billetheads and trailboards illustrate the changing look of “Old Ironsides” across the centuries.

 The full figure of Hercules was carved by the Skillin brothers, John and Simeon, who had their shop in the North End of Boston.
 The only eye-witness description that we have of the figure comes from the Reverend William Bentley of Salem, Massachusetts who visited the Skillin’s shop on May 31, 1797:

-…discharged this Afternoon the 12 Malta Carpenters They have been employ’d (Sundays Excepted) since the 24th of September last in repairing the Cut water fitting the Billet head & making other necessary alterations, The Constitution had before a Hercules head, which with the Cut Water was destroyed on the 12th of September last…
+“…discharged this Afternoon the 12 Malta Carpenters They have been employ’d (Sundays Excepted) since the 24th of September last in repairing the Cut water fitting the Billet head & making other necessary alterations, The Constitution had before a Hercules head, which with the Cut Water was destroyed on the 12th of September last…”3

 After the much longer and more physically damaging battle with HMS Java on December 29, 1812, the Auditor’s account does mention that Constitution‘s trailboards–decorative carvings that followed the graceful sweep of the frigate’s cutwater–were replaced by Isaac Fowle of Boston, who had apprenticed under Simeon Skillin.
 But as there is no explicit mention of a new billethead it is assumed the 1808 billethead remained intact on the ship’s stem.